osioalberto/PowerEnJoy/RASD/Use Case Description.md

 * External system for payments processing
 * _(User is not directly involved, SYSTEM eventually changes his status, but he actually does nothing)_
 ##### Entry condition
-* There is a pending bill in SYSTEM
+* There is a pending bill in SYSTEM related to the user
 ##### Flow of events
 * SYSTEM requests the external system to actually carry out the payment, sending in the request the amount of the bill and the credit card information of the user whom this bill belongs to
 * The external system acknowledges the payment